 Episode #4: Connecting through music:

-Simon Law is an award-winning songwriter, producer, and performer with two Grammy awards.
-Not only is music a large part of Simon’s life, but it was also an important piece of his father’s life even after he was diagnosed with dementia.
-Simon’s father appreciated music and especially loved the sounds of the Caribbean.
-Simon and his father were able to stay connected through the music they enjoyed.
+Lisa Loiselle speaks with Simon Law, an award-winning songwriter, producer, and performer about how music is music a large part of his life, and was also an important piece of his father’s life even after he was diagnosed with dementia.